Janis-ai/Janis-for-npm/examples/messenger/nodejs/README.md

 ```
 ### Authorize Janis

-Janis will also generate a link for you which will enables you to authorize Janis to subscribe to your Facebook page.
+Janis will also generate a link for you that enables you to authorize Janis to subscribe to your Facebook page.
 The link will be in this format: *https://janis.ai/fb?client_key=<JANIS_CLIENT_KEY>*

 ### Facebook App